 Supplies for self-isolation

-Supermarkets: Coles and Woolworths supermarkets are currently trading at regular hours, and home delivery services as restrictions are lifted.
-The Victorian Government has asked people to wear cloth masks when in public, but they are not compulsory.
+Supermarkets: Coles and Woolworths supermarkets are currently trading at regular hours, and home delivery services as well as click and collect are running as normal.
+As the situation changes in NSW, this may change.

 IGA supermarkets have continued with their home delivery program.

 If you are still self-isolating and having trouble getting supplies delivered, you may be able to get help from your state government or a non-profit: